 As a student in the Transfer Program, you are eligible to pursue optional practical training.
 OPT allows you to work as an apprentice or intern in the U.S. Upon Graduation, while still holding a student visa. can assist you with OPT and on-campus career opportunities.

-The very top students with excellent academic record and superior communication skills are usually invited to apply for a limited number of Graduate Assistanceship positions.
+The very top students with excellent academic records and superior communication skills are usually invited to apply for a limited number of Graduate Assistantship positions.
 Others may have to consider non-academic positions.